 Georgina has been an ‘unofficial’ ambassador for over 20 years after she first spoke at a DSWF fundraising dinner in London at the age of ten, calling on audience members to dig deep into their pockets to support DSWF’s vital work.

-Georgina heads up the DSWF conservation portfolio and leads the Foundation’s policy-related work around the trade in illegal wildlife products.
+Georgina has previously headed up the DSWF conservation portfolio and led the Foundation’s policy-related work around the trade in illegal wildlife products.
 Georgina was instrumental in positioning DSWF as a leading pangolin charity in the United Kingdom.

 “I have lived and breathed conservation since the day I was born.
 Whilst Grandad invoked in us all a passion and enthusiasm to wholeheartedly and unashamedly embrace our love for wildlife, it was during my mother Melanie’s time as CEO, when I was growing up, that I first realised the severity of the situation plaguing the planet.
 I feel deeply honoured to be continuing the family legacy and to be representing the brave men and women on the front line of conservation in our joint fight to end wildlife crime.”